Icemap/docs/develop/choose-driver-or-orm.md

 > id: 1, coins: 1, goods: 1
 > ```

-You can use [Gradle](https://gradle.org/install) or [Maven](https://maven.apache.org/install.html) to get all the dependencies of your application and will download all dependencies (include the indirect dependencies) for you, avoid to manage the complex dependencies manually.
+You can use [Gradle](https://gradle.org/install) or [Maven](https://maven.apache.org/install.html) to get all the dependencies of your application and will download all dependencies (including the indirect dependencies) for you, to avoid managing the complex dependencies manually.
 Note that the TiDB dialect is only supported in Hibernate `6.0.0.Beta2` and above.

 If you are using `Maven`, please add the following to your `<dependencies></dependencies>`: